 Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the internet.
-Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (the "Board") of KemPharm, Inc. (sometimes referred to as "us," "we," the "Company" or "KemPharm") is soliciting your proxy to vote at the 2018 Annual Meeting of Stockholders (the "Annual Meeting"), including at any adjournments or postponements of the meeting.
-All stockholders will have the ability to access the proxy materials over the internet or to request a printed copy may be found in the Notice.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors (the "Board") of KemPharm, Inc. (sometimes referred to as "us," "we," the "Company" or "KemPharm") is soliciting your proxy to vote at the 2019 Annual Meeting of Stockholders (the "Annual Meeting"), including at any adjournments or postponements of the meeting.
+All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
+Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.

-We intend to mail the Notice on or about April 12, 2018 to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to mail the Notice on or about March 15, 2019 to all stockholders of record entitled to vote at the Annual Meeting.